alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * The new Data Wrangler is getting a lot put on their plate, and EZ has some space to wrap their head around things.
 * I haven't heard much about the stakeholder mapping task and Mural is blocked so it seems like Excel might be a good place for things at this point in time.
 * The TREx ethics forms may not have been the correct ones to fill out based on the current handover for TREx - Tony and Vanessa have been emailed to get more clarity on this.
+* DC is starting to set up conections with the consortia PMs so I can reach out about PPIE workstreams.

 ### Notes to discuss during 1:1